Braces For Kids

 However, lingual braces may cost you more than traditional ones.
 Moreover, they can be initially uncomfortable and even give your child a temporary lisp.
 Depending on the age and dental issue, you can opt for various types of braces for your child, such as traditional braces, self-ligating braces, ceramic braces, invisalign and lingual braces.
 Make sure your child learns to care for their braces and keep them clean.

-If you think your child needs teeth alignment, schedule an appointment with us at Dr. Amy James and Associates Orthodontists by calling us at 856-216-8009 today.
+If you think your child needs teeth alignment, or if they have a braces emergency, schedule an appointment with us at Dr. Amy James and Associates Orthodontists by calling us at 856-216-8009 today.